MSD-IRIMAS/LITE/README.md

 ### Using [aeon-toolkit](https://github.com/aeon-toolkit/aeon) to Train a LITETimeClassifier on your DATA

-When using aeon, simply load your data and create an instance of a LITETime classifier and train it <br>
+When using aeon, simply load your data and create an instance of a LITETime classifier and train it, as well as LITEMVTime classifier for multivariate time series <br>

 ```
 from aeon.datasets import load_classification